Skip to product information

 Brown edges on the leaves

-Is the Cotyledon tomentosa (bear's paw) poisonous?
+Is Cotyledon tomentosa (bear's paw) poisonous?

 View full details